Dan503/react-time-input-polyfill/README.md

-# react-time-input-polyfill (failed experiment)
+# react-time-input-polyfill

-This was my attempt at building a simple React component that produces an input[type=time] element with a built in Polyfill for Safari and IE support.
+This is a pre-built, plug-and-play, fully accessible React component that will polyfill `<input type="time">` elements for you.

+- ✔️ Modeled after the Chrome 78 and Firefox 70 desktop implementations.
+- ✔️ Fully keyboard and screen reader accessible.
+- ✔️ Sends back the same values as real time inputs (24 hour time).
-Like it's parent module ([time-input-polyfill](https://www.npmjs.com/package/time-input-polyfill)) it only downloads the polyfill code if the browser actually needs it.
+- ✔️ Only downloads the full polyfill code in the browsers that need it

+You may have already come across the [plain JavaScript version](https://www.npmjs.com/package/time-input-polyfill).
+This is not just a wrapper component though.
+This package was built from the ground up in React, for React.
+It does import some functionality from the original though where it made sense to.

-You can view a demo of this react-time-input-polyfill project in action here: https://dan503.github.io/react-time-input-polyfill/
+You can [view a demo](https://dan503.github.io/react-time-input-polyfill/) of `react-time-input-polyfill` in action here: https://dan503.github.io/react-time-input-polyfill/

-You can view a demo of the original plain javascript version of this polyfill here: https://dan503.github.io/time-input-polyfill/
+You can view a demo of the original plain javascript version here: https://dan503.github.io/time-input-polyfill/

 ## Install

-The project needs an ES6 compatible environment to run in.
+The component needs an ES6 compatible environment to run in.
 It also needs React installed on the project.
-Take a look at [create-react-app](https://create-react-app.dev/docs/getting-started) To get started with React.
+Take a look at [create-react-app](https://create-react-app.dev/docs/getting-started) to get started with React.

 You can then install this polyfill component with npm: